Anna von Hausswolff: Career

+In August 2025, Hausswolff announced her sixth studio album titled Iconoclasts alongside a double single,"Stardust" and "The Whole Woman".
+The album was released on October 31 and received acclaim from music critics.

 Artistry

 Von Hausswolff's gothic-style music is described as "art pop, drone, and post-metal", with "a juxtaposition of dark and bright".
 The Guardian has described it as "funeral pop".
 Her 2015 release, The Miraculous, is noted for its "gothic splendour".
 Dead Magic shows a "brighter, poppier beat".
 Her vocals are similar to Nico, Diamanda Galás, Peruvian soprano Yma Sumac, and are compared to Kate Bush and A Kiss In The Dreamhouse-era Siouxsie Sioux.
 Her music is associated with the Krautrock genre with odes to Einstürzende Neubauten and Swans.

 The pipe organ features heavily in her work.
 In an interview with The National about the album, she spoke to the physically demanding nature of the instrument, "You are working with your hands and feet, and you have all these stops that you are pulling in and out to make flute sounds, or maybe trumpet sounds.
 If you are playing fast it’s like dancing – you have to move the entire body to make it work.”